 Harvesting and Handling

 For spring jalapeño planting, harvest will occur in June.
 For fall planting, harvest will begin in October and last until the first frost.
-Time until harvest will also varying depending on whether jalapeños were grown through direct seeding or transplanting.
-Harvest for direct seeding crops will occur approximately 110–120 days after planting, whereas transplanted crops will be ready after approximately 75–85 days.
-Fully mature jalapeños should have a firm, glossy, green skin with solid pods approximately 2-2.5 inches in length.
+Time until harvest will also vary depending on whether the jalapeños were grown through direct seeding or transplanting.
+Harvest for direct seeded crops will occur approximately 110–120 days after planting, whereas transplanted crops will be ready after approximately 75–85 days.
+Fully-mature jalapeños should have a firm, glossy, green skin with solid pods approximately two to two and half inches in length.
 The AgriLife Extension at the Texas A&M Department of Horticulture advises that crop yield will be maximized if harvest is postponed until 5–10% of the fruit have turned red.
-Peppers are graded and divided into two categories: market grade versus processing grade.
-Market grade jalapeños are sold fresh in grocery stores and can be sold with stem.
+Peppers are graded and divided into two categories: market grade and processing grade.
+Market grade jalapeños are sold fresh in grocery stores and can be sold with the stem on.
 Processing grade jalapeños are required to have the stem removed.
 On average, 8–10 tons per acre of jalapeños and other hot pepper varieties can be harvested.
 To ensure integrity and quality of the jalapeño, it is necessary to maintain proper holding temperatures.
-Peppers are sensitive to injury if held in temperatures below 45⁰F.They can be optimally maintained at 50⁰-55⁰F in 80% humidity for 2-3 weeks.
+Peppers are sensitive to injury if held in temperatures below 45 ℉.They can be optimally maintained at 50–55 ℉ in 80% humidity for two to three weeks.

-prior to eating or preparing and dried with paper towels.
-Some commercially produced jalapeños may have a light food grade wax applied on the outside of the pepper to reduce moisture loss, prevent bruising during shipment and storage, and extend shelf life.
+Like any other fruit or vegetable, peppers can be contaminated by pathogens from soil, water, animals, or human sources.
+Peppers need to be washed with cool, clean water and dried with paper towels prior to eating or preparing.
+Some commercially-produced jalapeños may have a light food grade wax applied on the outside of the pepper to reduce moisture loss, prevent bruising during shipment and storage, and extend shelf life.
 This wax can be removed by lightly scrubbing.